 Beef is the perfect source of protein, iron and zinc.
 The combination helps to build muscle, gives you energy and strengthens the immune system.
 Onions and garlic are considered to lower blood pressure and have an antibacterial effect.
 Bioactive phenols from red wine protect the heart and vessels.

 It is worth spending a little more on meat and buying it from controlled or organic farms: The taste is usually more intense and the meat doesn't "shrink" when cooked.
 If children eat with you or you want to avoid alcohol, you can also prepare boeuf bourguignon without red wine.
-Instead, use 500 milliliters of vegetable broth and 250 milliliters of red grape juice.
+Instead, use 16 ounces of vegetable broth and 8 ounces of red grape juice.

 (Percentage of daily recommendation)